 Listed as one of the top brown trout waters in Essex County, Owen Pond was reclaimed in 1952 and remains an excellent fishery.
 The state annually stocks yearling browns here.
 Only 19 acres and just over 30 feet at its deepest, this body of water is home to browns, rainbows, and lake trout as well as some smallmouth, bullheads, and pumpkinseeds.

 This carry is a bit long, but not overly difficult.
 The initial section is part of a re-route that the DEC did a few years back to help create additional parking.
 The start is a tad narrow and windy, but short.
-Once on the old section of trail you will have a much wider tread before you making it much easier to proceed efficiently while carrying a small canoe or kayak.
+Once on the old section of trail you will have a much wider tread under you, making it much easier to proceed efficiently while carrying a small canoe or kayak.
 With a slight climb to the trail you will notice it, but not find it overbearing.
 The best launch is along the northern shore past the outlet.
 Footing can be a bit tricky along the pond.
 The ponds are very well sheltered and flat with mostly calm conditions; no motor boats allowed in this Wilderness Area.